PHOTO GALLERY: Victims of Jacksonville Landing shooting

 "This is a horrible situation, and our deepest sympathies go out to all involved."

-This is a horrible situation, and our deepest sympathies go out to all involved.— EA SPORTS Madden NFL (@EAMaddenNFL) August 26, 2018
+This is a horrible situation, and our deepest sympathies go out to all involved.— Madden NFL 20 (@EAMaddenNFL) August 26, 2018

 NOTE: Florida Highway Patrol has closed the Main Street Bridge downtown to pedestrian traffic only.